-The complexity of neural networks as input-output functions based on their parameterization redundancy has received relatively little attention.
-To the best of our knowledge, most relevant studies are \cite{grigsby2022local,grigsby2022functional}. \cite{grigsby2022local} studied the their newly defined local and global notions of topological complexity for fully-connected feedforward ReLU neural network functions. \cite{grigsby2022functional} defined the functional dimension of ReLU neural networks based on perturbations in parameter space, and studied the their functional redundancy and when the functional dimension achieves its theoretical maximum.
-However, these results on functional dimension are not applicable to convert into generalization error bounds for deep learning algorithms.
+The complexity of neural networks in terms of their parameterization redundancy has received limited attention.
+Among the few relevant studies, \cite{grigsby2022local} and \cite{grigsby2022functional} are worth mentioning.
+In \cite{grigsby2022local}, the authors investigated local and global notions of topological complexity for fully-connected feedforward ReLU neural network functions.
+On the other hand, \cite{grigsby2022functional} defined the functional dimension of ReLU neural networks based on perturbations in parameter space.
+They explored functional redundancy and conditions under which the functional dimension reaches its theoretical maximum.
+However, it should be noted that these results on functional dimension do not directly translate into generalization error bounds for deep learning algorithms.

-The complexity of a class of functions characterizes how rich it is and is a core quantity closely related to generalization error, where larger complexities lead to larger generalization error \citep{bartlett2017spectrally,mohri2018foundations}.
-Complexity upper bounds for deep neural networks in different measurements have been studied, including Rademacher complexity \citep{neyshabur2015norm,golowich2018size,li2018tighter}, VC-dimension and Pseudo dimension \citep{baum1988size,goldberg1993bounding,anthony1999neural,bartlett2019nearly}, and covering number \citep{anthony1999neural,neyshabur2017pac,bartlett2017spectrally,lin2019generalization}.
-These measurements characterize how complex the class of neural networks (as functions) is and are expressed in terms of and increasing in the hyperparameters of the neural architecture, such as network depth, width, number of weights and bias vectors, and corresponding norm bounds.
-These bounds are not directly comparable to each other in magnitude, though they are closely related and can be converted to make a comparison \citep{anthony1999neural,mohri2018foundations}.
+The complexity of a class of functions is closely related to generalization error, with larger complexities often leading to larger generalization error \citep{bartlett2017spectrally,mohri2018foundations}.
+Various complexity upper bounds have been studied for deep neural networks using different measurements, such as Rademacher complexity \citep{neyshabur2015norm,golowich2018size,li2018tighter}, VC-dimension and Pseudo dimension \citep{baum1988size,goldberg1993bounding,anthony1999neural,bartlett2019nearly}, and covering number \citep{anthony1999neural,neyshabur2017pac,bartlett2017spectrally,lin2019generalization}.
+These measurements characterize the complexity of the class of neural networks and are influenced by hyperparameters like network depth, width, number of weights and bias vectors, and corresponding norm bounds.
+While these bounds are not directly comparable in magnitude, they are closely related and can be converted to facilitate comparisons \citep{anthony1999neural,mohri2018foundations}.